LeoRoma/CV/README.md

 #### Organisational

 Working in different restaurants as a chef, I was consistently working under high-pressure.
 Consequently, I needed to ensure I delegated adequate time to preparation of different food items, whilst ensuring prepared food was ready for service.

+In order to keep track of my learning process during the course, I planned daily goals, took notes about what I was learning and wrote reflections about the goals.

+#### Teamwork

+When I was Junior Sous Chef/Sous Chef, I had the opportunity to learn the importance of teamwork.
+With a purpose to have a well trained team, I was happy to encourage and teach my colleagues new skills, to support their improvement day by day, and deliver a good service.
 Translating this into my code, I follow an AGILE methodology which allows me to be aware of which roles and responsibilities have been delegated within my team to allow more seamless product development.

-#### Teamwork
+#### Adaptability

+A Chef’s life is not a simple life, working standing from morning until late night everyday.
+I had the opportunity to adapt in various different circumstances, including the volatile mood of the Head Chef, or adapting to additional orders being sent, due to customers changing their mind about a dish.

+Working with Japanese Chefs I had also learned to appreciate hard work, the dedication, the precision, the punctuality and the passion transmitted from them to their food.

+In the same way during the course, pairing everyday with a different person, I could learn from them different techniques and ways to approach solving problems.

 ## Projects